This page has information about placing holds, borrowing and returning items, and borrowing charges.

 You may return your items to any library in the Christchurch City Libraries network, except the Mobile Library.
 Only items borrowed from the Mobile Library may be returned to it.

 There are returns slots/bins at all our community libraries.
 Tūranga also has both internal and external returns slots.

 If you prefer to have your items discharged while you wait, please take them to a member of staff at a customer service desk.

 Overdue items and money owed

-- If we have your email address you will get an emailed reminder three (3) days before items are due back.
+If we have your email address, we will send an emailed reminder three (3) days before items are due back.
 You may also choose to use Library Elf or other third party services to be reminded before items become overdue.

-- If your items are overdue you will be contacted by email or letter seven (7) days after your items were due and again by letter at 21 days if the items have not been returned or you have money owing.
+If your items are overdue you will be sent an email or letter seven (7) days after your items were due, and again by letter at 21 days if the items have not been returned or you have money owing.

 There are no fines charged on overdue items.
 Library users are encouraged to return their items on time so that other customers may enjoy them.
 If items are not returned after a certain period of time, the items will be deemed lost, and the outstanding amount could be referred to a Debt Collection Agency.
 Customers will be liable for any collection costs incurred to recover amounts owing.

 When items are 28 days overdue, a block will be put on your library card and you will no longer be able to borrow until the items are returned or paid for.